-Instrument Reference Requirement Applicable Area Timing Where addressed Completion Criteria and the Final Landform and Rehabilitation Plan as soon as reasonably practical.
+Instrument Reference Requirement Applicable Area Timing Where addressed (h) outline intervention and adaptive management techniques to ensure rehabilitation remains on a trajectory of achieving the Rehabilitation Objectives, Rehabilitation Completion Criteria and the Final Landform and Rehabilitation Plan as soon as reasonably practical.
 Notes: The Rehabilitation Management Plan should address all land impacted by the development.
 The Rehabilitation Management Plan may be combined with a Mining Operations Plan, or similar plan, required under mining /easel s granted for the development.
 The Biodiversity Management Plan and Rehabilitation Management Plan require substantial integration to achieve the biodiversity objectives for the rehabilitated site."
 Environmental Impact Statement LUR-4 Land use and resources Potential impact: Impacts of the surface aspects of the Project on land use Management and mitigation measures: Re-establishing agricultural lands following mine closure in accordance with the Conceptual Mine Closure Plan to ensure successful restoration of agricultural land to target Rural Land Capability Classification.
 All Areas Ongoing for Life of Mine Section 5 Environmental Impact Statement MCR-3 Mine Closure and Rehabilitation Potential impact: Process of rehabilitation Management and mitigation measures: A detailed Mine Closure Plan will be prepared at least 5 years before expected mine closure and submitted to the Resource Regulator.
 All Areas Ongoing for Life of Mine Section 6.1 DA 57/93 49 The applicant shall provide an annual report on progress of disposal and rehabilitation to the Council, Department of Mineral Resources, Department of Conservation and Land Management, and the EPA.
 All Areas Ongoing for Life of Mine See ARRFP ML 1376, ML 1308, ML 1539, ML 1642, CCL 716, CCL 747 4 Must prevent or minimise harm to environment (1) The holder of a mining lease must take all reasonable measures to prevent, or if that is not reasonably practicable, to minimise, harm to the environment caused by activities under the mining lease.
-(2) In this clause- All Areas Ongoing for Life of Mine SSD 8445 Tahmoor Mine EMS and associated management plans
+All Areas Ongoing for Life of Mine SSD 8445 Tahmoor Mine EMS and associated